metosin/reitit/README.md

 ### Meta-data based extensions

-The routing `Match` is injected into a request and can be extracted with `reitit.ring/get-match`.
-It can be used to build dynamic extensions to the system.
+`ring-handler` injects the `Match` into a request and it can be extracted at runtime with `reitit.ring/get-match`.
+This can be used to build dynamic extensions to the system.

-A middleware to guard routes:
+A middleware to guard routes based on user roles:

 ```clj
 (require '[clojure.set :as set])